 The two typical empty cell processes in use are the Rueping and Lowry processes.
 The empty cell processes are generally used when treating with oil borne preservatives.
 The Rueping processes starts with the application of an initial air pressure, then the preservative solution is introduced, and the pressure is raised.
 The pressure is maintained until the desired gross (or gauge) retention is reached.
 The pressure is then released, and the solution is returned to the work storage tank.
 When the pressure in the cylinder drops below the initial air pressure, the pressure inside the wood cell lumen becomes higher than the surrounding atmosphere forcing the excess preservative from the wood (see Figure 2).
-The Lowry process is based on the same principle with the exception that the preservative solution is introduced, and the process begins at atmospheric pressure.
-The result is that the gross retentions are higher when compared to the Rueping process.
+The Lowry process is based on the same principle with the exception that the gross retentions are higher when compared to the Rueping process.
 The advantage of the Rueping process is that final (or net) retentions can be better controlled, minimizing over-treatment and delivering a clean product.